akka/akka/docs/src/main/paradox/scala/http/common/http-model.md

 Akka HTTP @scala[@scaladoc[predefines](akka.http.scaladsl.model.MediaTypes$)]@java[@javadoc[predefines](akka.http.javadsl.model.MediaTypes)] most commonly encountered media types and emits them in their well-typed form while parsing http messages.
 Sometimes you may want to define a custom media type and inform the parser infrastructure about how to handle these custom media types, e.g. that `application/custom` is to be treated as `NonBinary` with `WithFixedCharset`.
-To achieve this you need to register the custom media type in the server's settings by configuring `ParserSettings` like this:
+To achieve this you need to register the custom media type in the server's settings by configuring @unidoc[ParserSettings] like this:

 Scala
 :   @@snip [CustomMediaTypesSpec.scala]($akka-http$/akka-http-tests/src/test/scala/akka/http/scaladsl/CustomMediaTypesSpec.scala) { #application-custom }